Top 5 Tech Challenges for SMBs, Small Businesses

 The 30% of small businesses referenced in the “cost” section of this blog who are using cloud may be at a distinct advantage when it comes to scaling in a more cost-effective and operationally efficient way.
 Cloud offers a pay-as-you-go (PAYG) model that allows users to map IT infrastructure like servers and storage to needs as they present themselves, with the ability to scale up and down in real-time as demand warrants.
 You pay for what you need only and are in essence “never” out of resources when you need them most.

-Cloud is still relatively new though and skilled cloud architects can be hard to find.
+Skilled cloud architects can be hard to find.
 Also, for companies in the security and compliance buckets, there is a degree of control that is lost with outsourcing to a cloud infrastructure provider.
 Their servers, storage, and data handling policies and procedures are standing between you and some pretty hefty fines should a breach occur.

-To summarize, there are numerous technology challenges that must be overcome for small businesses to succeed long-term.
-Getting some basic knowledge of technology if you are not a tech-driven company is a good idea.
-A better one, is to ensure you have highly capable partners and employees that can steer you in the right direction.
+It takes a lot of courage to start your own business, especially in today’s highly competitive, global economy.
+We applaud those who have taken the leap and are pouring everything they have into achieving success.There are numerous technology challenges that must be overcome for small businesses like yours to succeed long-term.
+Getting some basic knowledge of technology, if you are not a tech-driven company, is a good idea.
+A better one, is to ensure you have highly capable partners – like TekEfficient – and employees that can steer you in the right direction.

 Thank you for your time and best of luck to all small businesses out there!